 The challenge is greatest in emerging markets and developing economies (EMDEs), which host some of the youngest coal fleets.
 Southeast Asia is a key focus, where coal generates half of electricity and 80% of power sector emissions.

-This session will critically assess whether carbon credits have any role in financing earlier coal retirement, weighing potential opportunities against key risks, safeguards, and just transition principles.
-A moderated discussion will present research, foster dialogue, and conclude with audience participation.
+This session critically assessed whether carbon credits have any role in financing earlier coal retirement, weighing potential opportunities against key risks, safeguards, and just transition principles.
+A moderated discussion presented research, foster dialogue, and conclude with audience participation.

 Speakers